jjkiljanski/border_harmonization_toolkit/README.md

 4. `core.plotter.AdministrativeHistoryPlotter` - provides plotting tools for adm. history data model and datasets.
 5. `core.api.AdministrativeHistoryAPI` - simple API entry to load the ready datasets processed with the use of an AdministrativeHistoryProcessor for downstream use.

-The historic Poland-specific data is stored in two folders:
+The packages of use-specific data are stored in two folders:
-1. `data/adm_histories/interwar_poland` - data inputs allowing to reconstruct the full administrative history of interwar Poland on the district level.
+1. `data/adm_histories` - stores packages of data inputs allowing to reconstruct the full administrative history of a country or a set of countries on the country-region-district level.
+Currently, only the package with the administrative history of interwar Poland is available.
-2. `data/datasets/interwar_poland_database` - digitized data of over 300,000 data points describing different dimensions of Poland's interwar society and economy on the district level.
+2. `data/datasets` - stores packages of district-level datasets together with their metadata, and the processing config defining the way the data are imputed and harmonized.
+Currently, only the package with database on interwar Poland is available.

+The examples of database usecases are stored in the `examples` folder.
-The file `examples/interwar_poland_gdp/gdp_computation.ipynb` contains the full code used to compute Interwar Poland's district-level GDP timeseries on the basis of the harmonized inputs.
+The only available example package `examples/interwar_poland_gdp/` contains the full code used to compute Interwar Poland's district-level GDP timeseries on the basis of the harmonized inputs.

 ## Detailed Tool Descriptions
 Please, refer to the detailed descriptions of the specific tools and of the data inputs' formats in `src/administrative_history/README.md`.